sunfishcode/basic-text/docs/formats.md

  - [UTF-8](utf-8.md)
    - Anything which is valid UTF-8.
+   - Invalid bytes are translated to the Replacement Character (U+FFFD) on input, and rejected on output.

  - [Text](text.md)
    - Supports the semantics of any practical Unicode text content.
-   - The phrases "text" or "plain text" are used in various ways in many contexts, but here "text" refers to a specific format.
+   - This is intended to realize the intuitive phrases "text" or "plain text" which are used in various ways in many contexts.
+It excludes control characters and other content impractical for text.
+   - Invalid scalar values and sequences are translated to replacement sequences on input, and rejected on output.

  - [Restricted Text](restricted-text.md)
    - Like Text, but with restrictions.
-   - Reduced support for historical scripts, multiple-script text, formatting, and symbols in exchange for reduced visual ambiguity and simplified processing.
+   - This trades away some support for historical scripts, multiple-script text, formatting, and symbols in exchange for reduced visual ambiguity and simplified processing.
+   - Invalid scalar values and sequences are rejected, even on input, since it isn't always possible to preserve intent automatically.
    - TODO: This isn't implemented yet.

 The [background information] contains rationale and source information.